google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 as shown below to add this command to the command queue for later execution.
 Finally, finish encoding commands by calling `copyEncoder.finish()` and submit those to the GPU device command queue.
-The queue is responsible for handling submissions done via `device.defaultQueue.submit()` with the GPU commands as arguments.
+The queue is responsible for handling submissions done via `device.queue.submit()` with the GPU commands as arguments.
 This will atomically execute all the commands stored in the array in order.

 ```js
 // Encode commands for copying buffer to buffer.